ycexiao/scikit-package/doc/source/tutorials/level-4-tutorial.rst

     Why is it required to list dependencies both under ``pip.txt`` and ``conda.txt``?
 Please refer to the FAQ section :ref:`here<faq-dependency-management>`.

-#.
-Done!
-You have successfully formatted your code.
-But, let's also make sure these hooks are triggered automatically when you make a commit.

 Create a new project on GitHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^